Being a birth support partner

 - a paid professional, such as a doula

 There are many reasons why a father may not be present at the birth of his baby.
 He might be away serving with the armed forces; not be in a relationship with the baby’s mother; be too ill to attend; or the parents might have agreed it would not be a good idea for him to be there.

 Being a birth partner involves providing intense physical and mental support to the mother, and if you’re that person, you’ll need to be prepared to do whatever it takes.
 You will be her advocate so you may need to take charge and convey her wishes to the maternity team.

 If you think you can’t physically or mentally support the woman during this time, discuss it with her beforehand.
 She may then choose another support person.
 It might be possible for you to support her for just part of the labour, or she may want more than one support person.

-What to expect as a birth support partner
+What can I expect as a birth support partner?

 Every birth can be different and things don’t always go according to plan, so be prepared to be flexible.
 If you need to speak up on behalf of your partner, you will have your own rights and responsibilities as a support person so discuss these in advance with your midwife or doctor.